as88578/project2/README.md

 ### Question 2:
-Create a map showing the locations of each distinct shooting incident colored by bourough that occured in New York City during the years 2019, 2020, and 2021.
-Also create a line graph for each of these years showing the number of shooting incident over the year colored by borough.
+Create a map showing the locations of each distinct shooting incident colored by borough that occurred in New York City during the years 2019, 2020, and 2021.
+Also, create a line graph for each of these years showing the number of shooting incidents over the year colored by borough.
+Use a dashboard to show both of these visualizations.

 <img width="1002" alt="Screenshot 2024-04-23 at 6 51 13 PM" src="https://github.com/katiewhite29/4610-Project-2/assets/163003533/04ad038b-a2f2-49df-811e-3422cc1ea914">